 10. Clean the bathtub... with grapefruit

 We've all heard of an exfoliator for our faces or bodies at bath time, but what about one for our fittings, or more importantly when cleaning a bathtub?
 This is one to use if your bath has really got grimy: simply half a grapefruit (other citrus fruit will do but the size of a grapefruit makes it a good choice), sprinkle the cut half of the fruit and the bottom of the bath with salt, wet the bath then scrub with the grapefruit.
 Rinse for a shine – and a lovely-smelling bathroom.

 11. Keep tile grout white with a toothbrush

 So many ways to clean grout.
 One is to spray your shower area with a half water, half white vinegar mix as you get of the shower.
 Another is to use a bleach pen.
 Another option is to take bicarbonate of soda to it on a toothbrush – or you can swap bicarbonate of soda for bleach if you have that to hand.
 Leave it to soak in for a while before rinsing.

 - How to clean tile grout – a complete guide.

 12. Clean the toilet brush (really)

-So, you've been cleaning your toilet as instructed, but what about the toilet brush?
+So, you know how to clean the toilet and have been doing so as instructed, but what about the toilet brush?
 There are a couple of very easy ways to do so.
 First, when you've finished cleaning the loo, flush clean water over the brush to rinse it clean.
 Then, close the toilet seat and lid over the handle of the brush so that it can drip dry into the toilet bowl – that's nasty toilet water in the brush holder averted.
 Finally, put some bleach or white vinegar into the brush holder to keep the brush fresh for next time.